-The MC-SCIVR spectrum is losing accuracy only at high energies, since such energy range is not well sampled by MC SCIVR.
-In the partial spectra $\tilde{I}(E)$ in Fig. (3) the overtones generated by the quantum contribution from the other subspace are much less intense and barely detectable.
-Nevertheless, the main spectroscopic features, i.e. fundamentals and most of the overtones, are faithfully reproduced.
+The MC-SCIVR spectrum is losing accuracy only at high energies, since such energy range is not well sampled by MC-SCIVR.
+In the partial spectra $\tilde{I}(E)$ in Fig. 3, the overtones generated by the quantum contribution from the other subspace are much less intense and barely detectable.
+Nevertheless, the main spectroscopic features, i.e., fundamentals and most of the overtones, are faithfully reproduced.

-B. Small molecules: $H_2O$ , $CH_2O$ , $CH_4$ , and $CH_2D_2$
+B. Small molecules: H2O, CH2O, CH4, and CH2D2

-We choose $H_2O$ , $CH_2O$ , $CH_4$ , and $CH_2D_2$ as test cases for DC SCIVR, since these are molecular systems accessible to full-dimensional SCIVR calculations, as it has been shown in the past.[76, 77, 92, 93] We perform full-dimensional SCIVR and DC-SCIVR calculations using 30,000 a.u. long classical trajectories, which is a typical dynamics length for semiclassical calculations on molecules.[60, 63, 92]
+We choose H_2O , CH_2O , CH_4 , and CH_2D_2 as test cases for DC-SCIVR, since these are molecular systems accessible to full-dimensional SCIVR calculations, as it has been shown in the past.^{76,77,92,93} We perform full-dimensional TA-SCIVR and DC-SCIVR calculations using 30 000 a.u. long classical trajectories, which is a typical dynamics length for semiclassical calculations on molecules.^{60,63,92}

-Starting from H2O, which is the smallest of these systems, we generate 12,000 classical trajectories on the potential energy surface of Partridge and Schwenke[102] for the full dimensional TA-SCIVR calculations, while 4,000 trajectories per degree of freedom are sufficient in the case of DC-SCIVR spectra.
-As in the case of the Morse oscillators, the reference state of each Mdimensional subspace is $|\chi\rangle = \prod{i}^{M} |\sqrt{\omega{i}}, q{i}^{eq}\rangle$ , where $\omega{i}$ is the harmonic frequency of the i-th normal mode of vibration included in the subspace.
-Harmonic frequencies are listed in the "HO" column of Table (I).
-By employing the three different subspace partition criteria previously illustrated, we find that the three vibrational degrees of freedom of water should always be grouped into two different subspaces.
-However, in the case of the Hessian approach modes 1 and 2 (the bending
+For H2O, which is the smallest of these systems, we generate 12 000 classical trajectories on the potential energy surface from Partridge and Schwenke102 for the full-dimensional TA-SCIVR calculations, and 4000 trajectories per degree of freedom in the case of DC-SCIVR spectra.
+As in the case of the Morse oscillators, the reference state of each M-dimensional subspace is $|\chi\rangle = \prod{i}^{M} |\sqrt{\omega{i}}, q{i}^{eq}\rangle$, where ω{i} is the harmonic frequency of the i-th normal mode of vibration included in the subspace.
+Harmonic frequencies are listed in the "HO" column of Table I. By employing the three different subspace partition criteria previously illustrated, we find that the three vibrational degrees of freedom of water should always be grouped into two different subspaces.
+However, in the case of the Hessian approach, modes 1 and 2 (the bending and symmetric stretch, respectively) are separated from mode 3 (the asymmetric stretch), while the Jacobi and WSV methods suggest to collect together modes 2 and 3, leaving mode 1 alone.
+In Fig. 4, the DC-SCIVR spectra of water obtained with the Jacobi criterion are presented, while Table I reports the detailed computed energy levels and compares them with full-dimensional SCIVR estimates and exact values.